-- Nearly 510 GW of renewable energy added in 2023
+- Nearly 510 GW of renewable energy capacity was added globally in 2023

 Emissions would have tripled without the adoption of clean technologies